jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

     - highly optimized TS demuxer:
      - parse PAT, PMT
      - extract PES packet from audio and video PIDs
-     - extract AVC/H264 NAL units and AAC/ADTS samples from PES packet
+     - extract AVC/H264 NAL units,AAC/ADTS samples, MP3/MPEG audio samples from PES packet
      - trigger the remuxer upon parsing completion
      - it also tries to workaround as best as it can audio codec switch (HE-AAC to AAC and vice versa), without having to restart the MediaSource.
      - it also controls the remuxing process :